GeyserMC/Geyser/docs/events.md

     ```

 !!! important
-    Plugins should use the `registerEvents` method inherited from `GeyserPlugin`.
+    Extensions should use the `registerEvents` method inherited from `GeyserExtension`.

 `MyCustomEvent` is the event defined previously.